auyer/rcpassos.me/posts/ebpf/index.md

 // code from : ProgLoad
 programRawFD, _, errNo := unix.Syscall(unix.SYS_BPF, uintptr(BPF_BTF_LOAD), unsafe.Pointer(attr), unsafe.Sizeof(*attr))
-, _, errNo := unix.Syscall(unix.SYS_BPF, uintptr(cmd), uintptr(attr), size)
-if err != nil {
-    return nil, err
-}
 return NewFD(int(fd))
 ```

-When we compile everything, the resulting binary will contain the eBPF program, the GO code to load it into the Kernel, and the GO code to interact with it.
-This means once you have the resulting binary, it can run on any Linux machine with a compatible Kernel.
-There are some other thins that need to happen, but I wont cover deeply:

-- the library needs to also load the structures that will be used to interact with the program, like the map used in this example
-- the library might need to check if the addresses we got when compiling the BPF program are valid in the Kernel we are running on.
-If they are different, it can map them.
-  This is refered to as CO-RE (compile once, run everywhere).
-  like the Kernel version, the BPF version, and the Kernel configuration.

 Now that we have the program loaded into the Kernel, we need to attach it to the desired event.
 The library will first check if the desired event is available in the Kernel.